sanskrit/raw_etexts_english/blogs/manasataramgini/2007-04-01_intellectual-cretinism-of-hindus.md

 +++
-title = "Intellectual cretinism ofxa0Hindus"
+title = "Intellectual cretinism of Hindus"

 +++
 Intellectual cretinism is a prevalent trend amongst the Hindu elite.
 The